Healthy Homemade Chocolate Waffles

 What is your favourite breakfast food?
 I will definitely start baking more of these healthy homemade chocolate waffles.
 Let me know, I’m looking forward to reading your comments.

-- 2 tablespoon ground flaxseeds or chia seeds
+- 2 tablespoons ground flaxseeds or chia seeds

 - 3/4 cup almond milk you can use any type of non-dairy milk